cxxgtxy/deeprl-baselines/README.md

 # Baselines

-My code is based on OpenAI Baselines, which is a set of high-quality implementations of reinforcement learning algorithms.
+Our code is based on OpenAI Baselines, which is a set of high-quality implementations of reinforcement learning algorithms.
 Our code is aimed to provide more algorithms which is not included by OpenAI baselines, such as C51 and rainbow, as well as improvements.